Okay, what do those birds have to do with my business?

 Those are Galapagos finches that Charles Darwin studied.
 He predicted they’d have to adapt and evolve in order to cope with environmental change.
 He was correct*.

-More to the point, adaptation is essential to the successful survival of your business.
+More to the point, adapt for the successful survival of your business.

 Your prospects have adapted to new sources of information, so they can actively ignore all of your “sales” messages.
 Hello iPod, goodbye radio.
 Hello Google, goodbye printed directories.
 Hello LinkedIn, goodbye networking club.
 Prospects will not answer your voice mail, or respond to your letter, or fish you out of the spam filter because they’re certain they make good buying decisions using their own research criteria – when they’re good and ready.
 They want to find, not be found.
 Buyers, not sellers, have the steering wheel, and control transactions.